-Can you imagine being born already handicapped by a disability, then not even owning the right to achieve Independent Living standards?
+Can you imagine being born already handicapped by a disability, then not even having the right to achieve Independent Living standards?

 Well, this is not the case for Australia’s massive population of fellow humans who have a disability!

 This is definitely not the case for Australia’s 6,000 or so younger generation who have to live in Aged Care!

 And we say we are ‘caring’ and ‘loving people … ouch!

 If so, more of our youth would not be existing day to day in an environment which is so not conducive to Living.
 Have you been inside an aged care facility, sure for the aged and those in need of this level of care it is a type of home to them ….
 BUT not for someone under 40 !!